i3i2uno/sspot/README.md

 ![img](https://raw.githubusercontent.com/i3i2uno/sspot/master/images/tracks.png)

 If this is your room, or you have "Admin" capabilities then the "+" icon will be in the bottom right of the screen.
-This is what you will click on to add songs.
+This is what you will click on to add tracks.
 Click this icon and you will see the "Add Tracks" search screen:

 ![img](https://raw.githubusercontent.com/i3i2uno/sspot/master/images/createTrack.png)

 Start typing on the search bar to begin receiving results.
 Right now the search is pulling from youtube.
 So you are essentially searching youtube.
-Once you find a song you like click it.
+Once you find a track you like click it.
 Otherwise click the top x to clear your results and then close the page.

 ![img](https://raw.githubusercontent.com/i3i2uno/sspot/master/images/trackSearch.png)

 If you do not have "Admin" access in the room, and are instead just a listener, you can still click the "three dots" to the right of the track to add to any of your rooms.
-So if you see a song of someone elses that you like select this option to quickly add it to your own room.
+So if you see a track of someone elses that you like select this option to quickly add it to your own room.

-The "play" icon in the top right of the black bar is a toggle switch to toggle between the room information, and the current song playing.
+The "play" icon in the top right of the black bar is a toggle switch to toggle between the room information, and the current track playing.

 ### Take control